26:56

 And when it feels comfortable,

-You can begin to wiggle your fingers and toes.
+You can begin to wiggle your fingers and toes,

-Maybe give your heart a gentle massage.
+Maybe give your heart a gentle breath.

 Maybe give yourself a bit of an embrace right here.